baiwi21/Writing-Portfolio/task-manager/user-guide.md

 ## Overview

-Task Manager is a web-based application designed to help users create, manage, and track daily tasks.
+Task Manager is a web-based productivity application designed to help users organize, track, and manage daily tasks.

+This guide explains how to use the main features of the application.

+---

+## Target Audience

+* Individual users managing daily activities
+* Small teams tracking tasks and progress

 ---